Visiting Paris and wondering what to do? Here’s my quick guide on how to spend one day in Paris.

 Table of Contents

-While in Paris, you’re bound to be seeing a lot of attractions and monuments which quickly takes a bite out of your budget.
-An easy way to overcome this is by buying a Paris Pass.
-This will get you free entrance to over 60 Parisian attractions, and you can skip the cues.
+While in Paris, you’ll want to see a lot of attractions and monuments.
+An easy way to avoid breaking your budget is to get a Paris Pass.
+This will get you free entrance to over 60 Parisian attractions, and you can skip the lines.

-I think it’s safe to say that number one sight on everyone’s Parisian bucket list is the Eiffel Tower – and with good reason.
-This marvelous monument has a looming construction and you’ll get a stunning overview of the city from the top.
+I think it’s safe to say that the number one sight on everyone’s Parisian bucket list is the Eiffel Tower – and with good reason.
+This iconic monument has a looming construction and you’ll get a stunning overview of the city from the top.

-It costs $21 to get to the top, but occasionally they close it.
+It costs $21 to get to the top.